MattKotsenas/MattKotsenas/src/render/posts/msbuild-targets-with-vertical-slices.html.md

 common workaround is to use the root .props file and [MSBuild conditions][msbuild-conditions] to apply the appropriate properties to a given project.

-For example, let's say you want all test projects to automatically reference [FluentAssertions][fluentassertions], you can add this to your `Directory.Build.targets`:
+For example, let's say you want all test projects to automatically reference [FluentAssertions][fluentassertions].
+You can add this to your `Directory.Build.props`:

-> NOTE: This snippet must go in a _.targets_ file because it uses the `IsTestProject` property that's defined (or not)
-> in each project.
-Putting it in the .props file may result in incorrect behavior because the .props file is imported
-> before each project can customize its properties.
-See [Customize your build][props-targets-msdn] for more information.
+> NOTE: Choosing between .props and .targets can be a tricky decision.
+See
+> [Choose between adding properties to a .props or .targets file][choosing-props-targets] for more information.

 ```xml
 <Project>